EVERYONE IS WELCOME AT EWOOD PARK ACCESS AND INCLUSION FOR ALL

 SOCIAL GROUP ACTIVITIES

-If you wish to become a member of Team Rovers please contact the Ticket Office for further information or visit our website:www.rovers.co.uk
+If you are under 17 and wish to become a member of Team Rovers please contact the Ticket Office for further information or visit our website:www.rovers.co.uk

 This information is available to download here as a PDF, or here as an accessible version for people who are blind and partially-sighted.